Devvrat53/SUV-Predictions/README.md

 # SUV-Predictions
-Predicting the sale of SUV's using Logarithmic Regression Classification Algorithm
+Predicting the sale of SUV's using Logistic Regression Classification Algorithm